Python-Atelier/python-core/16_pathlib_file_operations/questions.md

 ---

+## 🆕 **Additional Practice Questions** (31-35)

+### Question 31: Advanced Pathlib Patterns and Cross-Platform Compatibility ⭐⭐⭐

+**⏱️ Time Estimate:** 25 minutes
+**🎯 Category:** Advanced Patterns
+**📝 Skills Tested:** Advanced pathlib patterns, cross-platform compatibility, path manipulation

+**Task:** Use advanced pathlib patterns and ensure cross-platform compatibility.

+**Real-life Scenario:** You're building a cross-platform file management tool:
+- Use advanced pathlib patterns
+- Handle cross-platform path differences
+- Implement complex path operations
+- Build robust file handling

+**Think about:**
+- How do you use advanced pathlib patterns?
+- What are the challenges of cross-platform compatibility?
+- How do you handle complex path operations?

+**Challenge yourself:**
+- Can you implement a cross-platform file synchronization tool?
+- What if you need to handle network paths and special file systems?

+**If you can't solve this, review:** Advanced pathlib patterns, cross-platform compatibility, path manipulation

+**🛤️ Advanced Patterns:** Use advanced pathlib patterns for complex file operations!

+---

+### Question 32: Pathlib Performance and Optimization ⭐⭐⭐

+**⏱️ Time Estimate:** 30 minutes
+**🎯 Category:** Performance
+**📝 Skills Tested:** Pathlib performance, optimization, profiling

+**Task:** Optimize pathlib performance and handle performance bottlenecks.

+**Real-life Scenario:** You're building a high-performance file processing system:
+- Optimize pathlib performance
+- Handle performance bottlenecks
+- Implement efficient file operations
+- Build performance monitoring

+**Think about:**
+- How do you optimize pathlib performance?
+- What are the performance characteristics of pathlib?
+- How do you handle performance bottlenecks?

+**Challenge yourself:**
+- Can you implement a performance monitoring system?
+- What if you need to handle real-time performance requirements?

+**If you can't solve this, review:** Pathlib performance, optimization, profiling

+**⚡ Performance:** Optimize pathlib for maximum efficiency!

+---

+### Question 33: Pathlib Security and Access Control ⭐⭐⭐

+**⏱️ Time Estimate:** 35 minutes
+**🎯 Category:** Security
+**📝 Skills Tested:** Pathlib security, access control, file permissions

+**Task:** Implement secure pathlib operations with proper access control.

+**Real-life Scenario:** You're building a secure file management system:
+- Implement secure pathlib operations
+- Handle access control and permissions
+- Secure file operations
+- Build comprehensive security systems

+**Think about:**
+- How do you implement secure pathlib operations?
+- What are the security considerations for file operations?
+- How do you handle access control with pathlib?

+**Challenge yourself:**
+- Can you implement a secure file sharing system?
+- What if you need to handle complex security requirements?

+**If you can't solve this, review:** Pathlib security, access control, file permissions

+**🔒 Security:** Protect your file operations with proper security!

+---

+### Question 34: Pathlib Integration and Tooling ⭐⭐⭐⭐

+**⏱️ Time Estimate:** 40 minutes
+**🎯 Category:** Integration and Tooling
+**📝 Skills Tested:** Pathlib integration, tooling, build systems

+**Task:** Integrate pathlib with development tools and build systems.

+**Real-life Scenario:** You're building a development environment:
+- Integrate pathlib with build systems
+- Implement tooling for pathlib
+- Handle pathlib integration
+- Build comprehensive development workflows

+**Think about:**
+- How do you integrate pathlib with tools?
+- What are the best practices for pathlib tooling?
+- How do you handle pathlib integration?

+**Challenge yourself:**
+- Can you implement a custom pathlib tool?
+- What if you need to handle pathlib across different tools?

+**If you can't solve this, review:** Pathlib integration, tooling, build systems

+**🛠️ Tooling:** Integrate pathlib with development tools!

+---

+### Question 35: Advanced Pathlib Metaprogramming and Code Generation ⭐⭐⭐⭐

+**⏱️ Time Estimate:** 45 minutes
+**🎯 Category:** Metaprogramming
+**📝 Skills Tested:** Metaprogramming, code generation, dynamic programming

+**Task:** Use metaprogramming and code generation with pathlib.

+**Real-life Scenario:** You're building a code generation framework:
+- Use metaprogramming with pathlib
+- Generate code dynamically
+- Handle complex transformations
+- Build domain-specific languages

+**Think about:**
+- How do you use metaprogramming with pathlib?
+- What are the advanced patterns for code generation?
+- How do you handle complex transformations?

+**Challenge yourself:**
+- Can you implement a pathlib generator?
+- What if you need to handle generators across different languages?

+**If you can't solve this, review:** Metaprogramming, code generation, dynamic programming

+**🔮 Metaprogramming:** Generate code dynamically with metaprogramming!

+---

+## 🎯 **Updated Study Progress Summary**

+### 📈 **Completion Status:**

+- 🟢 **Basic Level:** 0/6 completed
+- 🟡 **Intermediate Level:** 0/6 completed
+- 🟠 **Advanced Level:** 0/5 completed
+- 🔴 **Expert Level:** 0/3 completed
+- 🆕 **Additional Practice:** 0/10 completed

+### ⏱️ **Total Estimated Time:** 29 hours 45 minutes

+### 🎓 **Next Steps:**

+1. Start with Basic Level questions (1-6)
+2. Move to Intermediate when comfortable
+3. Challenge yourself with Advanced concepts
+4. Master Expert level for real-world scenarios
+5. Practice with Additional Questions (21-35) featuring modern Python features

+---

+> **💡 Pro Tip:** Modern Python features like advanced pathlib patterns and metaprogramming make file operations more powerful and flexible!

+---

 **Ready to master modern file operations with pathlib?
 Start with the basic questions and work your way up!** 🚀